My Story

 But after receiving my first upfront payment, I bought a few sets of dumbbells, resistance bands, a bench… and I backed myself.

-And in that moment, my mobile personal training business was born.
+And from that moment, my mobile personal training business was born.

-It started in one circle of people.
+It started in one circle.
 A couple of clients, a bit of momentum… and slowly, things began to grow.
 I learned what it meant to run a business.
-What it meant to coach people properly — to build trust, deliver results and, most importantly, how to create an experience that people looked forward to.
+What it meant to coach people properly — to build trust, deliver results and, most importantly, how to create a fitness experience that people looked forward to.

-Fast forward to now, I’m coaching multiple sessions a day — from 1:1 clients in their homes to corporate fitness sessions in local offices.
-And right now, I’m also building out a garage gym to create a space where my clients can come and train with me with all the equipment they need and more.
-A space that reflects everything I believe in: real coaching, consistency and progress that lasts.
+Fast forward to now, I’m coaching multiple sessions a day — from 1:1 clients in their homes to corporate fitness sessions at their offices.
+I’m also building out my own garage gym to create a space where my clients can come and train with me with all the equipment they need and more.
+A space that reflects everything I believe in: real coaching, consistency and honest work.

-Alongside all of this, I’ve continued to challenge myself as an athlete — running my first marathon in Stockholm in June 2024 in a time of 2:58, to then running 2:36 in Frankfurt just four months later.
+Alongside all of this, I’ve continued to challenge myself as an athlete, having ran my first marathon in June 2024 in a time of 2:58, to then running a time of 2:36 just four months later in October 2024.
 Now, I’m training to break 2:30 at the Berlin Marathon in September 2025.

 For me it’s not all about chasing times though — it’s about committing to the process.
 Training with intent.
 Pushing limits.
+All while finding enjoyment in the journey along the way.
 The same principles I bring to every session with my clients.

 This is still just the beginning, but I’m proud of how far I’ve come and excited about what’s to come.